U.S. cybersecurity experts see recent spike in Chinese digital espionage

 By Christopher Bing and Raphael Satter

-March 25 (Reuters) - A U.S. cybersecurity firm said Wednesday it has detected a surge in new cyberspying by a suspected Chinese group dating back to late January, when the coronavirus began to spread beyond China.
+March 25 (Reuters) - A U.S. cybersecurity firm said Wednesday it has detected a surge in new cyberspying by a suspected Chinese group dating back to late January, when coronavirus was starting to spread outside China.

 FireEye Inc. FEYE.O said in a report it had spotted a spike in activity from a hacking group it dubs "APT41" that began on Jan.
 20 and targeted more than 75 of its customers, from manufacturers and media companies to healthcare organizations and nonprofits.